 No matter what the reason for losing your job, you must meet the length of employment requirement.
 The number of hours you work during your base period determines whether you worked long enough to receive benefits.
 The base period or base year is the first four consecutive quarters out of the last five calendar quarters.

-If you quit your job or were fired for just cause you are unlikely to receive benefits.
+If you quit your job or were fired for just cause, you are unlikely to receive benefits.
 If you quit your job for good reason such as intolerable work conditions, you could still qualify for benefits.
-You could still qualify for benefits if you were fired in certain instances.
-For example, if the job let you go because you were a poor fit for the position, you lacked the necessary skills or failed to perform up to expectations, you still qualify for unemployment compensation.
+You could also still qualify if you were fired in certain instances.
+For example, if the job let you go because you were a poor fit for the position, you lacked the necessary skills or you failed to perform up to expectations, you still qualify for unemployment compensation.
 However, failing a drug test, committing a criminal act on the job or willfully violating safety rules disqualifies you from receiving benefits.